SOURCING OUR COFFEE

 Sourcing our coffee is an ongoing process.
-Sourcing high quality beans is one of the most important aspects of the coffee roasting business for us and it may well be or become just as important to you as well.
-When sourcing our coffee, traceability of the coffee beans we buy, right back to the farmer who grew those beans in the country of origin is key to us.
+Sourcing high quality beans is one of the most important aspects of the coffee roasting business for us and it may well be, or become, just as important to you too.
+When sourcing our coffee, traceability of the coffee beans we buy is essential.
+We want to be able to trace those beans right back to the farmer who grew them.

-So many coffee beans are produced en masse by huge faceless organisations who own many farms; their aim to produce as many beans as possible as cheaply as possible.
+So many coffee beans are produced en masse by huge, faceless organisations who own many, vast farms.
+Their aim to produce as many beans as possible, as cheaply as possible.
 Often lots of chemicals are used to ensure the beans taste exactly the same year after year.
-This definitely isn’t what we are after.
+This definitely isn’t what we at Norfolk Coffee are after.
 Coffee is similar to wine in that the crop each year should be slightly different depending upon the temperature, the rainfall, the amount of sunshine etc. Many, many factors will affect how a coffee will taste from one year to another.

 Coffee farmers do not get huge returns for growing such a popular product so we always want to know what he is getting paid when we buy his beans.
 Even the Fairtrade price for coffee is shockingly low.
 If the farmers return isn’t high enough, we don’t buy the beans.

-We work closely with our London based importer, letting them know what bean varietals, country of origin and quantities we are looking out for.
+We work closely with our London based importer.
+We let them know what bean varietals, country of origin and quantities we are looking out for.
 They know that we will only buy beans with complete traceability and of the highest quality.
-When they have beans they think we will be interested in we will sometimes go to them and do a cupping or they will send samples to us to try before we decide whether to purchase them.
+When they have beans they think we will be interested in we will sometimes go to their lab and do a cupping or they will send samples to us to try before we decide whether to purchase them.

-We are lucky enough to often get to meet the farmers who produce the beans we purchase.
-We then get to understand their enthusiasm and passion for their product.
+Often we are lucky enough to get to meet the farmers who produce the beans we purchase.
+Their enthusiasm and passion for their product is infectious.
 We find this inspirational and certainly makes us even more determined to do them justice with the end product.